Hackensack Cemetery

 Hackensack Cemetery is a cemetery located in Hackensack, New Jersey, United States, founded by Baptists, Dutch Reformed, and Congregational benefactors in the 1890s, as a result of overcrowding in local churchyards and availability of open space.
 The same group of prominent Hackensack men organized the Johnson Free Public Library.
+It's the burial place of Edward D. Easton, & Ben E. King.